nvi-inc/fs-vgos/fs-vgos.md

 ./startmciserver
 ```

+> **Chris**: This section is completely different at KPGO currently so below
+the GGAO site specific procedures are KPGO procedures highlighted.

+> This is site specific to KPGO

+Log into the Hub PC in new Xterm window of FS

+> ssh oper@128.171.102.237 ps aux|grep mci (to see if mci server is
+> running) startmciserver (to start the server if not running)

+Log into the Backend PC in new Xterm window on FS

+> ssh oper@128.171.102.224 mci\_client.py 128.171.102.237 5000 (opens
+> mci client on backend pc) mci\_data? (displays all mci data points
+> current state including dewar temperatures)

 DRUDG experiment files
 ======================

+> **Chris**: we manually receive and process schedules as described in the
+appendix.

 To create the station specific SNAP and procedure files from the session
 schedule, fetch the schedule from IVS and drudg it with